swiftlang/swift-org-website/documentation/cxx-interop/index.md

 The [C++ interoperability status page](status) describes which Swift language constructs and standard library types can be exposed to C++.

-## Using C++ APIs from Swift
+## Using C++ Types And Functions In Swift

 A wide array of C++ types and functions can be used from Swift.
-This section dives into the details of how the supported types and functions can be used from Swift in a safe and ergonomic manner.
+This section goes over the fundamentals of how the supported types and functions can be used from Swift.

 ### Invoking C++ Functions